How Much to Hang a Door?

 The average height and width of a UK door is 1981mm x 762mm and has, on average, a depth of 40mm.

-In some cases, you may find that a pre-made door will need to be trimmed to fit the doorways within your home.
-An alternative to doing this is to commission custom-built doors, which will allow you to customise the style and finish to match your home aesthetic – but be aware, they come with a much heavier price-tag than off-the-shelf doors as they will be bespoke items for your home.
+An alternative to doing this is to commission custom-built doors, which will allow you to customise the style and finish to match your home aesthetic – but be aware, these come with a much heavier price tag than off-the-shelf doors as they will be bespoke items for your home.

 How to Measure for a New Internal Door